radiantlogic-v8/documentation-new/documentation/monitoring-and-reporting-guide/01-monitoring.md

 - ConnectionStateListener: ZK connection is not writable any more.
 - ZooKeeper session has been lost. [vds_server]

-RadiantOne logging is configured from the Main Control Panel -> ZooKeeper tab (requires [Expert Mode](#expert-mode)).
-Navigate to /radiantone/<version>/<cluster_name>/config/logging/log4j2-vds.json and click EDIT MODE on the right.

 ### Periodic Persistent Cache Refresh Threshold Failures

-To monitor periodic persistent cache refresh failures due to thresholds being reached, monitor the <RLI_HOME>\vds_server\logs\periodiccache.log for keywords: “Threshold reached”
+To monitor periodic persistent cache refresh failures due to thresholds being reached, monitor the periodiccache.log for keywords: “Threshold reached”.

+The periodiccache.log file can be viewed and downloaded from Server Control Panel > Log Viewer.

 For example, assume a 50% Add Threshold has been configured and during the next refresh cycle, there are 85% more entries in the backend than there are in the persistent cache image.
 This persistent cache refresh is aborted, and the following message can be found in the periodiccache.log.